cjhowland/indy-did-method/spec/10_did_operations.md

 - The [[ref: NYM]] transaction requires that the transaction to be written is signed by the DID controller using the existing `verkey`.
 The ledger MUST verify the DID controller's signature.
 If the DID controller's signature cannot be validated, the transaction MUST be rejected and an error returned to the client.

 - The Indy ledger MUST check that the data in the [[ref: NYM]] produces valid JSON and MUST do a limited DIDDoc validation check prior to writing the [[ref: NYM]] object to the ledger.
 Details of the assembly and verification are [here](#diddoc-assembly-and-verification).
 If the DIDDoc validation fails, the transaction MUST be rejected and an error returned to the client.

+- The Indy ledger checks that the NYM transaction `version` is not updated.
+If the `version` is updated, the transaction MUST be rejected and an error returned to the client.

 Although the DIDDoc is returned from the DIDDoc assembly and verification process, the DIDDoc is not used further by the ledger.